DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 Javascript is used to map each HTML audio tag to a function that extracts the pan value from the tag's class attribute.
 The pan value and audio file is loaded into a buffer.
 Each audio file in the buffer is triggered at 2 second intervals.
 Web Audio API offers PannerNodes [@web_audio_pan], which allow for each audio file to be panned relative to their position in the detected input image.
 BufferLoader [@web_audio_buf] used alongside the PannerNodes simulate the placement of audio on a virtual 3-dimensional audio plane.
 A more detailed explanation of this functionality can be found in Appendix A under the heading 'Sound Retrieval'.

+## Documentation and Version Control

+Throughout the duration of the project Git[@git] has been used to track code progression and documentation.
+Git, along with Github[@github] allows for local and remote versions of the project to exist.
+While working on a specific feature Git is used to locally store and document code changes.
+Once a more realised version of the feature is completed, the changes are then pushed to the remote repositiory on Github.
+The repository that contains the project code is public and facilitates subscribers to track any changes to the code base, refinement of features, bug fixes and extra documentation; it marks all progress made throughout the year, and is a mapping of process and anaylsis in realtime.

+The chosen documentation format for project is markdown, a plain text markup language that can be converted into a multiple of different formats.
+Github supports markdown and so no conversion is necesary to view documents via a browser.
+The simplicity of markdown has made it easy to write and commit documents to Github for version control; it also allows for the conversion of documents into another file format using Pandoc[@pandoc].
+Written in Haskell, Pandoc is an open-source document converter that is well maintained.

+The project was executed on three stages.
+The first stage being the object detection prototype, the second was the audio retrieval, then the final stage combined the object detection and audio retrieving prototypes.
+After the protypes were successfully combined into Flask the final audio triggering was completed.
+The first stage has been documented [here](https://github.com/DeirdreHegarty/Msc_Project/blob/master/code/app/docs/image_labelling_w1_to_w5.md) and in Appendix A. The remainig stages have been documented [here](https://github.com/DeirdreHegarty/Msc_Project/blob/master/research/Project_Breakdown.md) and in Appendix B.